Water Quality Grants

 The SWC’s Water Quality Grant Program was first launched in early 2020.
 The purpose of the grant program is to provide financial assistance to farms and other large land holdings for projects to improve nutrient management, and to ultimately reduce the amount of nutrients that wash off or leach out of soils into nearby creeks, rivers, and lakes within the Shuswap watershed.
 By retaining nutrients in soils, and preventing their movement to nearby watercourses, a win-win situation is created for farms and for water quality.

-For more information about the SWC’s Water Quality Grant Program, see the following:
+For more information about the SWC’s Water Quality Grant Program, see also:

 Why is the Shuswap Watershed Council offering grant funding focused on nutrients?